Sunsprite Rose flowers

 This lovely rose has deep and lasting yellow blooms that are quite striking against the dark green and glossy foliage behind; likes the cooler temperatures and is disease resistant

 Sunsprite Rose features showy lightly-scented yellow flowers at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall colour.
 The fruits are showy red hips displayed from early to late fall.

 Sunsprite Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.